roadrunner-php/laravel-bridge/README.md

 ],
 ```

-Then, configure a new connection in your `config/queue.php`:
+Then, configure a new connection in `config/queue.php`:

 ```php
 'connections' => [